MrSwitch/hello.js/README.md

 # Misc

 ## Pagination, Limit and Next Page
-A convenient function to get the `next` resultset is provided in the second parameter of any `GET` callback.
+A convenient function to get the `next` result set is provided in the second parameter of any `GET` callback.
 Calling this function recreates the request with the original parameters and event listeners.
 Albeit the original path is augmented with the parameters defined in the `paging.next` property.

 ```js
 hello( "facebook" ).api( "me/friends", {limit: 1} ).on( 'success', function( json, next ){